Trauma-Informed Care for Children

-In 2006, Department of Public Welfare urged child residential providers to move toward reducing or eliminating the use of restraints.
+In 2006, Department of Human Services urged child residential providers to move toward reducing or eliminating the use of restraints.
 A kick-off event was held to roll out the “Alternatives to Coercive Techniques” project, and 12 forums were held across the state where discussions included topics such as organizational change, leadership, specific skills for de-escalating conflict and incident debriefing, data collection, and youth and family involvement.
 The forums were designed to help providers to understand the vision for building a restraint-free system and gain their support for creating that vision.

 The number one request at these forums was for training, specifically on trauma-informed care.
 In response to that request, two all-day trainings were held with Sandra Bloom, a nationally-known expert on trauma-informed care and the creator of the Sanctuary Model.
 As a result of the forums and recommendations, the Sanctuary Model was brought to Pennsylvania.
 The Sanctuary Model is about organizational change, and is a three-year process that starts with a diagnostic evaluation and a five-day training for agency leadership.
 Agency leaders are required to attend five days of intensive training, develop a multidisciplinary core team within their agency, participate in on-site and telephone consultation as well as consortium calls and booster trainings.
 These steps support the process of change in an organization to a trauma-informed culture.
 Preliminary data from implementation of the Sanctuary Model in other states show positive results, including a decrease in the use of restraints, less staff turnover, and better outcomes for children and youth.